 And she flashes him her big grin again and she has soap in her hair from where she pushed a strand behind her ear and he wants to reach out and smooth the bubbles away.
 Instead he carries on drying the glass in his hand with a cloth, and, raising an eyebrow, says, I bet you were.
 Poor grandpa and grandma.

 Max, she says, swatting him with the dishcloth, was that a joke?
 You do jokes now?
 And his mum giggles as she returns her attention to the dishes in the sink.
 Oh, they loved it really.
 It kept them on their toes.
-Of course, you never gave me an ounce of trouble Maxie, I’ve never worry about where you’re going, what you’re doing.
+Of course, you never gave me an ounce of trouble Maxie, I’ve never had to worry about where you’re going, what you’re doing.
 You’ve got such a steady tiller.
 I wish I had that.

 She laughs again and hands him another dish to dry.
 And they finish the rest of the tidying up in contented silence, the radio gently playing smooth classics from the 80s.